-POLICY TX HD5 - Claypitts Farm Buildings: This site is allocated for housing development provided that the design and layout respect the sensitivities of the site as identified in the suitability considerations.
+POLICY TX HD5: Claypitts Buildings Site

+This site is allocated for housing development of up to 15 units provided that the design and layout respect the sensitivities of the site as identified above and in the Central Area Assessment.
+Access, the preservation of views of the church, landscaping and the setting of Claypitts Farmhouse are particularly significant factors in determining any application, as is the housing mix.

-6.7.4.2 LEVETTS FARM - MAP 11
+6.8.4.2.
+LEVITTS FARM (Map 9)

 This is a brownfield site approximately 0.3 hectares in area and contains redundant farm buildings.
-The site could accommodate three detached dwellings.
 There will be a cost associated with site clearance and the removal of existing buildings and a site investigation may be required to identify possible contamination.